robertialenti/Bike-Share/README.md

 ### 7. Assessing Parallel Trends

-To ensure that outcomes evolved similarly prior to treatment, and to verify that rideshare users did not somehow frontrun the treatment, I plot outcomes in event time separately for treated and control groups.
+To ensure that outcomes evolved similarly prior to treatment, and to verify that user activity did not somehow frontrun the treatment, I plot outcomes in event time separately for treated and control groups.
+We see that outcomes evolved quite similarly prior to the construction of the REV's Axis 1.

 <img src="https://github.com/robertialenti/Bixi/raw/main/figures/did_trip_count.png" width="425" height="250">